miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 ---

+## Expressing My Over-Training Concerns to Claude 3.7 Sonnet Thinking

-Alright, so now we have a viable starting point.
+**Me**: Alright, so now we have a viable starting point.
 My concern here is that even with you having full access to my code base, a .cursorrules file, an awareness that I am using FastHTML, a code sample from Grok 3 that got many things better on the first pass, and that you're supposed to be a cutting edge Anthropic model, how much I had to get you to look at my codebase and stick to the utilized patterns.
 This bodes very poorly, suggesting that ever new discussion you will lose this context and go back to that old behavior, and that this is worse than making mistakes, but this is slipping FastAPI patterns and code that undermines the project in insidious ways.
 And I will never be done with that fighting and coercing you, and I will always have to be on the alert and distrustful of any code you suggest.

 So, what are your recommendations?
 Should I stick with Claude 3.7 Sonnet?
 If I do, how can I remedy this situation?
 Why was the context I gave you starting out